-LIME AWIGH/A document tabled by Strategic Food Reserve Trust Board chairman Noah Wekesa on Tuesday exposes deep power wars in the Agriculture ministry involving billions of shillings.
+LUKE AWICH/A document tabled by Strategic Food Reserve Trust Board chairman Noah Wekesa on Tuesday exposes deep power wars in the Agriculture ministry involving billions of shillings.

-in the document, CEO Omar Hajl

-links the move to disband the board

-to their refusal to release \$13.2

-billion to the National Cereals and

-Produce Board.
-The money was allegedly for the services rendered by

-the cereals board from 2011 to 2019

-which, according to Hajl, could not be
+In the document, CEO Omar Hall links the move to disband the board to their refusal to release Sh3.2 billion to the National Cereals and Produce Board.
+The money was allegedly for the services rendered by the cereals hoard from 2011 to 2019 which, according to Hajl, could not be authenticated

-authenticated.

-"In a tripartite meeting held in February 2020, between NCPB, SFRTB and the Ministry of Agriculture chaired by the Cabinet Secretary Peter Munya, Munya ordered the board to pay the unauthenticated daim of Sh3,225,833,463 as a pending bill without the approval of the National Treasury and no budgetary provision," Hajl says in the document.
+"In a tripartite meeting held in Feb-ruary 2020, between NCPB, SFRTB and the Ministry of Agriculture chaired by the Cabinet Secretary Peter Munya, Munya ordered the board to pay the unauthenticated claim of Sh3,225,833,463 as a pending bill without the approval of the National Treasury and no budgetary provi-sion," Haji says in the document.

 He says the board declined to pay the amount without subjecting it to the due process.
-Instead, the oversight agency demanded that NCPB account for the Sh4 billion that was meant to pay farmers, transporters, buying of the gurny bags and for service rendered to the fund.
+Instead, the over-sight agency demanded that NCP8 account for the Sh4 billion that was meant to pay farmers, transporters, buying of the gunny bags and for service rendered to the fund.

-In the matter of consideration by the National Assembly: -The National Government Constituencies Development Fund (Amendment) Bill (National Assembly Bill No. 34 of 2021)
+In the matter of consideration by the National Assembly: -The National Government Constituencies Development Fund (Amend

-Article 118 (1)(b) of the Constitution provides that, "Parliament shall facilitate public participation and involvement in the legislative and other business of the Parliament and its Committeers".
-Standing Order 127 of the National Assembly Standing Orders requires the Select Committee to which a Bill is committed to facilitate public participation and take into account the views and recommendations of the public when the Committee makes its report to the House.
+Article 118 (1)(b) of the Constitution provides that.
+"Parliament shall facilitate public participation and involvement in the legislative and other business of the Parliament and its Committeer".
+Standing Order 127 of the National Assembly Standing Orders requires the Select Committee to which a Bill is committed to facilitate public participation and take into account the views and recommendations of the public when the Committee makes its report to the

-The National Government Constituencies Development Fund (Jumendment) Bill (National Assembly Bill No. 10 No. 4 of 2021) seeks to amend the National Government Constituencies Development Fund Act, No. 30 of 1011 to Increase the minimum share of all the National Government Constituencies Development Fund from 2.5% (two and half per continue) to 5% (the per centum).
+The National Government Constituencies Development Fund (Amendment) Bill Plational Assembly Bill No. 34 of 1921) seeks to amend the National Government Constituencies Development Fund Acr, No. 30 of 2015 to Increase he minimum share of all the National Government Constituencies Development Fund from 2.5% (two and half per tentum) to 5% (five per centum).

-The BIII has undergone First Reading as stipulated in the Standing Orders of the National Assembly and has beer committed to the Select Committee on National Government Constituencies Development Fund for consideration and recording to the House.
+The Bill has undergone First Reading as stipulated in the Standing Orders of the National Assembly and has be committed to the Select Committee on National Government Constituencies Development Fund for considerati

-Pursuant to the provisions of Article 118(1) (b) of the Constitution of Kenya and Standing Order 127(3), the Committe will be undertaking public hearings in the following counties from 9.00 am to 5.00 pm as indicated below-
+Pursuant to the provisions of Article 118(1) (b) of the Constitution of Kernya and Standing Order 127(3), the Constitution of Kernya and Standing Order 127(3), the Constitution of Article 127(3) and 127(3) and

-No COUNTY VENUETOWNS DATE 1 Talta Taveta Mwatate NG-CDF Hall Friday, 12th November, 2021 2 Kitul Kitul Central NG-CDF Hall Saturday, 13th November, 2021 3.
-Kajiado Kajiado MTTI Hali Sunday, 14th November, 2021 4.
-Nalrobi юсс Tuesday, 16th November, 2021 5.
-Klambu Thika Stadium Wednesday, 17th November, 2021 6.
-Narok Narok North NG-COF Hall Friday, 19th November, 2021 7.
-Bornet CGD-Hall Saturday, 20th November, 2021 8.
-Therake Nithi Chuka DDC Ground Monday, 22nd November, 2021 9.
-9. Embu Talent Centre Hall Tuesday, 23rd November, 2021
+No COUNTY VENUEROWNS DATE 1 Talta Taveta Mwatate NG-COF Hall Friday, 12th November, 2021 2 Kitul Kitul Central NG-CDF Hall Saturday, 13th November, 2021 3.
+Kajlado Kajlado MTTI Hali Sunday, 14th November, 2021 4.
+Nairobi KICC Tuesday, 16th November, 2021 5.
+Mambu Thika Stadium Wednesday, 17th November, 2021 6.
+Narok Narok North NG-CDF Hall Friday, 19th November, 2021 7.
+Bornet CGD-Hall Saturday, 20th November, 20 6.
+Tharaka Nithi Chuka DDC Ground Monday, 22nd November, 2021 9.
+9. Embu Talent Contre Hall Tuesday, 23rd November, 2021 entations may also be forwarded to Clerk of the National Assembly, P.O B rk@parliament.go.lue to be received by Monday, 15th November, 2021 at

-Due to the need to comply with the Ministry of Health COVID-19 containment measures, members of the public are recognized to prepare written memorands on the Bill and submit to the Committee at the above-mentioned venues during the scheduled public Hearings.
+Due to the need to comply with the Ministry of Health COVID-19 containment measures, members of the public are encouraged to prepare written memoranda on the Bill and submit to the Committee at the above-mentioned venues